Zoner-develop/bloggers-review/README.md

   </tr>
 </table>

- Works like the official release version, install and run.
+ <b>Works like the official release version, install and run.
 All test updates will appear here.
- © 2020 Developer Source.
+ © 2020 Developer Source.</b>